 Five years ago, I published a series of reports on a group of “pirate” companies after identifying concerns in public filings.
 Those companies, Henry Morgan (ASX:HML), John Bridgeman (NSX:JBL) and Benjamin Hornigold (ASX:BHD) have each since met their end.

 Two were delisted by their exchange operator, and the third (BHD) had management voted out by shareholders and replaced, leading to the recovery of some value and the resumption of trade.

 One of the funds, Henry Morgan, was liquidated by court order this year.
 To this day I still get asked about the story and, given that I removed my original reports on threat of litigation, let this be the abridged version.

 Please note: The below is my memory of events and conversations.
-Others like Sulieman Ravell, Jon Dixon, Michael Glennon, Gary Miller, and Tony Bennett made much larger contributions.
+Others like Sulieman Ravell, Jon Dixon, Michael Glennon, Gary Miller, and Tony Bennett made their own contributions.
 However, you will have to ask them for their version.

 How it started: